damianocasula/pics/README.md

-# Getting Started with Create React App
+# Pics App

+Pics App as part of Stephen Grider's Modern React with Redux course on Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).